 Part 4.
 Miscellaneous.

 Addresses for Notices.
-Section 12(a) is hereby amended to delete the following phrase from the second and third line thereof: “(except that a notice or other communication under Section 5 or 6 may not be given by facsimile transmission or electronic messaging system)”.
+Section 12(a) is hereby amended to insert after “or electronic messaging system”, the following “unless such notice or communication is also sent by overnight mail immediately thereafter”.

 For the purpose of Section 12(a) of this Agreement: